dd-georgiev/barman-metrics-exporter/docs/operations/overview.md

 **NOTE:**
  There appears to be HTTP API for barman.
 The code can be found in [https://github.com/emin100/barmanapi](https://github.com/emin100/barmanapi).
 The API is also mentioned in the [official documentation](https://docs.pgbarman.org/release/3.10.0/#links), however the last commit for the project was 8 years ago.
-Given that this exporter doesn't support it.
+This exporter doesn't support it.
 # Deployment and configuration

 ## Installation